robn/Prometheus-Tiny-Shared/README.md

 The `cache_args` argument will cause the constructor to croak.
 Code using this arg in previous versions of Prometheus::Tiny::Shared no longer work, and needs to be updated to use the `filename` argument instead.

+# NOTES

+The on-disk backing store file is not intended to be a persistent, durable store (Prometheus will handle metrics resetting to zero correctly).
+For best performance, store it on some kind of memory-backed filesystem (eg Linux `tmpfs`).

 # SUPPORT

 ## Bugs / Feature Requests